The Story of Melvin J. Schenck | An American Hero

 When he finally arrived late that Sunday afternoon, there were several people at the house.
 Mary’s husband John, Dr. Sullivan, Lilly Finley (a former boarder that Joseph knew), and a few other women he didn’t recognize.
 And Mary, of course, who was lying on the sofa in a terrible state . . . just barely alive.

-Dr. Sullivan explained that Mary had ingested carbolic acid at around 3 o’clock that afternoon.
-He was eventually summoned by Father Calahan and immediately made his way to her house, stopping at a drugstore to pick up some antidotes.
+Dr. Sullivan explained that he was summoned earlier by Father Calahan to Mary’s home where he learned that Mary had ingested carbolic acid at around 3 o’clock that afternoon.
+Dr. Sullivan immediately made his way to her house, stopping at a drugstore to pick up some antidotes.
 But there was not much he could do by the time he arrived that would afford any hope.

 The mood in the room was somber.

-Overcome by his emotions, Joseph immediately confronted Mary’s husband John, saying “Well, you are satisfied now, are you?
+Overcome by his emotions, Joseph immediately confronted Mary’s husband John, crying out, “Well, you are satisfied now, are you?
 “You have driven her to kill herself!”

 Joseph slowly dropped into a chair near his cousin, and began to recall the details from their last visit together.

-He knew Mary had been forced to take in boarders in order to support herself and John.
-But her problems were even more serious than he had realized.
-Mary shared with Joseph that John had only worked about three weeks since the prior December; that he was recently coming home late at night, eventually arriving drunk; and sometimes would even be gone for several days at a time.
+He knew Mary had been forced to take in boarders in order to support herself and her husband.
+He also recalled Mary telling him that John had only worked about three weeks since the prior December; and that he was recently coming home late at night, eventually arriving drunk; and sometimes would even be gone for several days at a time.

 And then there was the story about a man who showed up at their home and threatened to shoot John if he didn’t stop seeing his wife.